 Adjust your speed to the conditions and increase following distances.
 Remember that bridges and overpasses can be more slippery than other parts of the road.
 If you begin to skid, remain calm, ease your foot off the gas and gently turn the wheel in the direction you want the car to go.
 If you have an anti-lock braking system (ABS) apply a steady firm pressure to the brake pedal.
 Never pump ABS brakes.

 Check that your cell phone is fully charged for use during emergencies.
 Because driving requires your full attention, be sure to find a safe place to pull over when you need to make a call.

 If You Get Stranded While Traveling...

 Stay with your vehicle.
 Don't try to walk to safety - you're safer staying in your vehicle.

 Call for help on your cell phone

+Keep moving.
 From time to time vigorously move your arms, fingers, legs and toes to keep blood circulating and to stay warm.
-Avoid overexertion.
+Avoid over-doing it.
 It is important not to get hot and sweaty because wet clothing loses its insulating ability.
 If you are with others, huddle together for warmth and sleep in shifts.